Meet the nursing team

 David is Teenage Cancer Trust's Lead Nurse for Teenagers and Young Adults for the Merseyside and Cheshire Cancer Network.

-He has been in post since mid June 2009 with the aim of ensuring that the Improving Outcomes Guidance for Teenagers and Young Adults is implemented for the cancer network.
+He has been in post since mid December 2012 and before that was TYA lead Nurse for Merseyside and Cheshire Cancer Network, with the aim of ensuring that the Improving Outcomes Guidance for Teenagers and Young Adults is implemented for the cancer network.

-He is based at Clatterbridge Centre for Oncology and will be linking with all the hospitals in the network.
+He is based at The Christie Young Oncology Unit and will be linking with all the hospitals in the network.
 David originally graduated with a geography degree in 1995, completing his nurse training in 1999 and immediately commenced work in oncology at the Christie Hospital in Manchester.

 David worked on an adult leukaemia and transplant unit for over three years and then worked for over six and a half years on a teenage and young adult unit.
 The last three years on the unit were as ward manager.
 David says that his nursing career has been ‘thoroughly enjoyable’ but feels he is most at home working with Teenagers and Young Adults.

 David has been involved with Teenage Cancer Trust for many years, taking groups to Find Your Sense of Tumour and is involved with the Multi Disciplinary Forum and especially with TYAC, as its treasurer.

 David is currently studying towards his nursing degree and should complete this in the middle of 2010.

 Vicki trained in Newcastle and started her nursing career in Cardiothoracic nursing in 1993.
 After developing more of an interest in the Thoracic side of nursing she moved to the Regional Cancer Treatment Centre after 18 months and worked on an adult in-patient oncology ward.